 Behind a large case there was an off white drum set, slightly worse for wear, and yet magnificent.
 I fell in love with it and in time brought home more and more instruments; wooden shells, steel strings, brasses, springs, drumsticks, amps, mics and keys.
 They filled a room.
 And my imagination.

 I then made the connection with another instrument, the body.
 A ‘body orchestra’ with all it’s branches; hands, feet, head, legs, voice, arms, stomach, back… HEART.

 A new show came to me, which like a bridge created links: instrument/body and instrument/music and to accommodate it I created R O O M”

-R O O M will premiere at Switzerland’s Theatre de Carouge in December 2020, was postponed due to Covid19, watch some of the construction process here.
+R O O M, due to premiere at Switzerland’s Theatre de Carouge in December 2020, was postponed due to Covid19, watch some of the construction process here.

 Crying Out Loud has long been associated with James Thierrée and Compagnie du Hanneton helping to build his reputation on the international circuit before his work gained awareness in France.
 Crying Out Loud introduced him to the UK in 2000 when we presented The Junebug Symphony at London’s Queen Elizabeth Hall followed by a run at Lyric Hammersmith the following year.
 Subsequently Crying Out Loud has played a significant role in presenting and co-commissioning his work in collaboration with Sadler’s Wells and the Barbican in London, as well as internationally, including shows La Veillée des Abysses (2003), Au Revoir Parapluie (2007) Raoul (2009) Tabac Rouge (2014) and The Toad Knew (2016).